ronpaulcoin-rpc/rpcfiles/README.md

-The RonPaulCoin cryptocurrency project began on December 29, 2013 and is over 8 years old!
+RonPaulCoin genesis (first) block of data was created on December 23, 2013.
-I think it's testnet actually started on December 23, 2013 which is exactly 100 years after the signing of the Federal Reserve Act of 1913!
+Google search, "When did the Federal Reserve start?" if you don't already know.

 The RonPaulCoin wallet files hosted here are the 0.8.6.2 version wallets from early 2014.